Mankulam Grama Panchayat

 This scenic place is located amidst the Sahyadri range as part of the Western Ghats.
 The Panchayat falls under the agro-climatic zone of the High Ranges.
 Archaeological excavations at the site, which are estimated to be over 3000 years old, are home to manuscripts and centuries-old dolmens.

 Mankulam Grama Panchayat has been an agrarian economy.
-The main crops are tea, cardamom, coffee and rubber.
+The main crops are tea, cardamom, coffee, and rubber.
 These plantations occupy a good portion of the total agricultural land.
 Most of the tea plantation workers are migrants from Tamil Nadu.
-Remains of the old Aluva Munnar Road, which passes through various wards of Mankulam Panchayath, can still be seen here.
+Remains of the old Aluva Munnar Road, which passes through various wards of Mankulam Panchayat, can still be seen here.
 Here you can see the old milestones of the 50th Mile area and the ruins of a bungalow that evokes the heyday of British rule.